mwiseca/Glide-distance-estimator/README.md

 flight simulator games only.
 This program gives a rough estimate of glide distance.
 In the dictionary replace aircraft a, b, c, ect with aircraft you want to follow with the corresponding glide ratios.
-If a aircraft is entered wrong the glide distance displayed will be 0 on the c++ program.The program asks to enter a aircraft than a altitude.
+If a aircraft is entered wrong the glide distance displayed will be 0 on the c++ program.
+The program asks to enter a aircraft than a altitude.
 Than gives a rough estimate of glide distance in miles.